 ~Nov.
-2, Liz Kohli, Perspectives.org ~Nov.
-9, Jim Egli, newgenerations.org — Disciple Making Movements around the world ~Nov.
+2, Liz Kohli with Perspectives on the World Christian Movement ~Nov.
+9, Jim Egli of New Generations — Disciple Making Movements around the world ~Nov.
 16, Ross Nelson — intercessory prayer that births movements! ~Nov.
-23, Dave & Rennie Garda, cadremissionaries.com — real life disciple-making friendships ~Nov.
+23, Dave & Rennie Garda of Cadre — real life disciple-making friendships ~Nov.
 30, Christine Jacobs — effective prayer & spiritual warfare

 Last Monday, I got to connect with Tom Rice of Great Marriages for Sheboygan County (Sue wasn’t feeling her best, but she chimed in a couple times ), sharing wisdom and experience from 53 years of finding joy in marriage!

 TONIGHT, 7-9 PM Central, I’ll get to chat with our disciple-making friend Liz Kohli ~ greater Milwaukee area team leader for the Perspectives on the World Christian Movement!
 How Is God at work around the world?
 How can we be a part?

 I’m certainly glad that our exchange has taken place via private electronic messages and not posted on an open forum.